 Click on the image below to start the slideshow:

-Ann R. Thryft is senior technical editor, materials & assembly, for Design News.
-She's been writing about manufacturing- and electronics-related technologies for 25 years, covering manufacturing materials & processes, alternative energy, machine vision, and all kinds of communications.
+Ann R. Thryft is senior technology editor, materials & assembly, for Design News.
+She's been writing about manufacturing- and electronics-related technologies for 27 years, covering manufacturing materials & processes, alternative energy, and robotics.
+In the past, she's also written about machine vision and all kinds of communications.